Our teaching approach

-Bear Park combines intimate community relationships, New Zealand’s Te Whāriki curriculum, and the globally respected educational philosophy of Reggio Emilia, to form a progressive solution to learning.
+Bear Park combines intimate community relationships, New Zealand’s Te Whāriki curriculum, and the globally respected educational philosophy of Reggio Emilia, to form a progressive solution to learning which we base our teaching approach on.

 We put lots of effort into crafting spaces that are thoughtful in layout and rich on variety.
 The design of our centres consider both the individual, and the group, using materials which steer children away from a pre-determined outcome.
 Many of the Bear Park teaching centres were previously family homes or purpose-built buildings that have been transformed to suit our philosophy.
 The feeling of family life is something we seek to extend in each of our centres, with both warm and inviting indoor spaces and wild, explorative outdoor areas.
 All teachers have a wealth of resources at their disposal to heighten the learning experiences in their classroom.